gekoke/magit-file-icons/README.md

 - `nerd-icons`
 - `magit`

+**Note**: Even if you get those dependencies automatically, you will still need to install the necessary font separately.
+It can be found [here](https://github.com/ryanoasis/nerd-fonts?tab=readme-ov-file#font-installation).

 ## Nix

 Alternatively, you can use Nix.
 This repository is a flake and outputs the following packages (versions omitted):